fitzgerald-lab/EAC-Phenotypes/README.md

 - scripts: contains analysis code to reproduce the analysis.
 - results: filtered results generated from the soruce files.

+**For genomic analysis**
-For genomic analysis, a complete list of software and algorithms used is provided in scripts/genomic_analysis/Software_algorithms_list.pdf.
+A complete list of software and algorithms used is provided in scripts/genomic_analysis/Software_algorithms_list.pdf.
 All relevant tools are open-access.
 We include the core code and data specific to our study to ensure clarity and reproducibility.
+R version 4.3.2, Platform: x86_64-conda-linux-gnu (64-bit)